 If true... it would seem to be something that would fit into the Walt Disney Studios Paris theme park more than Disneyland Paris.
 One other rumor however did suggest that the ride system was once pitched for use, rethemed as a Captain America themed motorcycle ride instead... which does make the future of the Studios park even more interesting, especially as a timeline is said to be under discussion to turn the local Tower of Terror into another Guardians of the Galalxy - Mission: Breakout!

-No official timeline as to when the new Marvel themed adventure will be ready to open, but I’d assume it wont be until 2019.
+No official timeline as to when the new Marvel themed adventure will be ready to open, but I’d assume it wont be until 2019 or 2020.
 It is curious however, as this project seems to have fast-tracked, and the rumored plan to bring Guardians of the Galaxy to the Tower of Terror may have postponed or dropped entirely.